YBHwang/clova-developer-guide/en-KR/CEK/Examples/Extension_Examples.md

 * It is implemented in Node.js.

 ### GitHub repository
-{{ book.GitHubBaseURLforExtensionExample }}/clova-extension-sample-dice
+{{ book.ServiceEnv.GitHubBaseURLforExtensionExample }}/clova-extension-sample-dice

-## Coin Helper {#CoinHelper}
+## CoinHelper {#CoinHelper}

-Coin Helper is an extension that returns the market price of cryptocurrencies.
-Upon a user’s request, the extension calls the REST API provided by an external cryptocurrency exchange and retrieves the market price information.
+CoinHelper is an extension that returns the market price of cryptocurrencies.
+Upon user request, the extension calls the REST API provided by an cryptocurrency exchange and retrieves the market price information.

 ### Features
 * The user can decide which cryptocurrency exchange information to use and which cryptocurrency market price to check.
-The interaction model of the extension defines the value from the cryptocurrency exchange and cryptocurrency type as a slot.
+The interaction model of the extension defines the value from the cryptocurrency exchange and cryptocurrency  as a slot.
-* It uses REST API of external services to retrieve data from those services.
+* It uses REST API of an external services to retrieve data from those services.
 * It has a slightly more complicated interaction model than other examples.
 * It is implemented by the Go programming language.

 ### GitHub repository

-{{ book.GitHubBaseURLforExtensionExample }}/clova-extension-sample-coinhelper
+{{ book.ServiceEnv.GitHubBaseURLforExtensionExample }}/clova-extension-sample-coinhelper